What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 Q1: Why does Adidas work with so many OEM partners?

-To diversify countries, manage risk, and scale production globally.
+To diversify production regions, reduce risk, and scale globally.

-Q2: What fabrics do Adidas OEMs commonly use?
+Q2: What fabrics do Adidas OEM partners commonly use?

-Q3: Can smaller factories work like Adidas’s OEM partners?
+Q3: Can smaller factories replicate Adidas’s OEM model?

-Q4: What mistakes do manufacturers make when working with big brands?
+Q4: What mistakes do manufacturers make when working with large brands?

 Partnering With FuKi Gymwear

-If you want to build products with the same consistency as Adidas’s OEM partners,
+If you want to build products with the same consistency seen in Adidas’s OEM partnerships,

-👉 FuKi Gymwear is ready to support you.
+👉 FuKi Gymwear is ready to support your brand.

-• OEM/ODM support for brands growing in the U.S./EU
+• OEM/ODM support for brands expanding in the U.S. and EU markets

 owen@bless-dg.com